 Catalog: 715001 Clone: EPR6672(B) Isotype: Rabbit IgG

-Storage: Supplied in antibody stabilizer with 0.05% sodium azide.
+Storage: Arginase-1 antibody is supplied in antibody stabilizer with 0.05% sodium azide.
 Store a 4°C

-MIBI: Arginase-1 staining (cyan) of FFPE human liver, counterstained with Histone H3 (magenta)
+MIBI: Arginase-1 antibody staining (cyan) of FFPE human liver, counterstained with Histone H3 (magenta)

 (cyan) of FFPE human thymus, counterstained with Histone H3 (magenta)

 Background: Arginase-1 is expressed by liver cells, myeloid-derived suppressor cells (MDSCs), macrophages, and neutrophils.
 In mammals, there are three enzymes that metabolise arginine: two arginase isoforms (ARG1, ARG2) and inducible nitric oxide synthase (iNOS).
 Arginase-1 catalyzes the breakdown of L-arginine into L-ornithine and urea as the final step in the urea cycle.
 L-arginine is a necessary metabolite for T cell receptor signaling and T cell proliferation.
 Arginase is induced by inflammation.
 In cancer, MDSCs within the tumor microenvironment (TME) produce arginase-1 resulting in low levels of available L-arginine within the TME leading to attenuated T cell responsiveness.

 Validation: Each lot of conjugated arginase-1 antibody is quality control tested by MIBIscope™ analysis of stained tissue microarray using the appropriate positive and negative tissue field of views and are pathologist verified.